githubIEP/worldriskpollr/cran-comments.md

 Do you think it is possible to reduce the size a bit more?
 If so, please do it.

-I have amended the code so it accesses the large data file online, processes it, and then caches it to the users computer for use in the package.
+- I have amended the code so it accesses the large data file online, processes it, stores it in the package folder for loading in the functions.
+It also provides a function for the user to delete these files if so wished.

-Also, running rhub::check_for_cran() regenerates the following NOTES that  i understand can be ignored for the reasons above.

 ### Note 3

 Possibly misspelled words in DESCRIPTION:
   Lloyd's (11:45)

-This is not a mispelling.
+- This is not a mispelling.

+- Also, running rhub::check_for_cran() regenerates the following NOTES that I understand can be ignored for the reasons above.

 ### Note 4
 * checking CRAN incoming feasibility ...
 NOTE